 How to Select the Best School for You

-After 9/11, thousands of students, professionals, and retirees have decided to enlighten themselves and risk worrying their friends and parents by taking a study trip to the Middle East.
+Over the years, thousands of students, professionals, and retirees have decided to enlighten themselves by taking a study trip to the Middle East.
 Several decent Arabic language

 schools are located throughout the region, but there is no better place to start than Cairo—a city of nearly 20 million souls, where everything seems to happen.
 You either hate it or love it, although most seem to love it and don’t